opencv/opencv/modules/gpu/doc/initalization_and_information.rst

 ------------------
 .. cpp:function:: void setDevice(int device)

     Sets a device and initializes it for the current thread.
-If call of this function is omitted, a default device is initialized at the fist GPU usage.
+If the call of this function is omitted, a default device is initialized at the fist GPU usage.

     :param device: System index of a GPU device starting with 0.